juliuskrah/juliuskrah.github.io/_posts/2016-10-17-getting-started-with-tiles.markdown

 author:     Julius Krah
 repo:       apache-tiles-basic-example
 ---
-> [Apache Tiles][Tiles] is a free open-sourced templating framework for modern Java applications.
-Based upon the Composite pattern it is built to simplify the development of user interfaces.
+> [Apache Tiles][Tiles]{:target="_blank"} is a free open-sourced templating framework for modern Java applications.
+Based upon the
+Composite pattern it is built to simplify the development of user interfaces.

 # Introduction
 Building web applications most often than not requires duplicating page elements across several pages.
 When adding page navigation